Updated: Oct 23

 Throughout my life, I’ve always found a way to grow herbs.
-Sometimes, it would be a standalone herb garden, other times herbs planted in between flowers and vegetables.
+Sometimes, it would be a standalone herb garden, other times herbs were planted in between flowers and vegetables.
 I’ve enjoyed growing herbs on my kitchen windowsill and once, my partner bought me a huge standing herb bed to grow these wonderful plants.

-There something magical about these aromatic plants.
+There's something magical about these aromatic plants.
 They can be used for healing purposes, cooking, and adding to little posies of pretty flowers.
 You don’t need a large space for them either.
 A pot or tub will suffice!

 Find out why you should be growing herbs as I share seven good reasons for having a few of these plants in your garden, backyard, or on a sunny windowsill.

 1. Herbs Are Easy to Grow

 Herbs are seriously easy to grow so if you think you don’t have green fingers then start with these plants.
 They’re not fussy either as long as they get enough sunshine and water.
 However, there are some herbs that don’t like to be planted in the same pot or space such as fennel and mint.

 Fennel can overwhelm other plants while mint is a prolific plant needing lots of water.
 Mint also doesn’t like to grow with rosemary, parsley, and chamomile.
 Once you understand which combinations don’t work well you can avoid them and still enjoy growing herbs.